redek91/DotNetMicroservices/README.md

 Following YT Course: [.NET Microservices – Full Course | Les Jackson](https://www.youtube.com/watch?v=DgVjEo3OGBI&t=3874s&ab_channel=LesJackson)

+## Project Summary

+This solution has 2 Microservices (Platforms, Commands) and is used as a proof of concept to:

+- Explore Kubernetes
+- GRPC

+A Platform is a tecnology entity (like docker or Nutanix) and a Command is a Command that can be executed on a Platform.
+It is possible to create a Command using the CommandsAPI(ms) that has entries that are passed by MessageBus communication or GRPC.
+A new Platform can be created using the PlatformsAPI(ms), that is used as a inventory for all platforms.
+The CommandsAPI is used as a command line inventory.

+In the solution there are examples for 3 data exchange types:

+- Synchronous exchange: the PlatformsAPI posts new Platforms to the CommandsAPI per POST/PUT request
+- Asynchronous exchange: the PlatformsAPI publishes an Event to a MessageBus(RabbitMQ) and the CommandsAPI consumes the Event to create a new Platform
+- GRPC: ....to be done

+## Kubernetes

+- Pod: A pod is a placeholder for a container instance and it ensures that the instance is running (retry)
+- Service ClusterIp: is used to communicate between container instances
+- PVC (Persistent Volume Claim): is used to store persistent data
+- Deployment: a deployment is a manifest that specifies a container/containers instance
+- Service - NodePort: a direct pipeline to communicate to a container instance (for development)
+- Service - LoadBalancer: maps to a container instance (communication) and uses round robin if a deployment has more than 1 replica
+- Ingress: is used to map APIs to external IPs (used to create an API gateway) - works with ingress-nginx
+- ingress-nginx: Is used to create an API Gateway + Loadbalancer
+- Secret: used to store sensible data to avoid password/credentials data leaks
+- kubectl: command to manage Kubernetes

 ## Usefull commands

+- `kubectl [--namespace {namespace}] get deployments`: lists all deployments and status
+- `kubectl [--namespace {namespace}] get services`: lists all services
+- `kubectl [--namespace {namespace}] get pods`: lists all pods and status
+- `kubectl [--namespace {namespace}] get pvc`: lists all persistent storage claims and status
+- `kubectl [--namespace {namespace}] delete {type, ex:service} {name}`: deletes objects
+- `kubectl [--namespace {namespace}] rollout restart deployment {name}`: restarts a deployment (used to download docker images again -> upgrades)

 !!Check PDF in docs for usefull K8S & Docker commands